 You are using a programming language not supported by a native SDK.
 For example, Elixir, Scala, or Perl.
 While it is possible to create your own service using an Optimizely Feature Experimentation SDK of your choice, you could also customize the open-source Optimizely Agent to your needs without building the service layer on your own.

-If time to provide bucketing decisions is your primary concern, you may want to use an embedded Optimizely Feature Experimentation SDK rather than Optimizely Agent.
+If virtually instant performance is critical, you should use an embedded Optimizely Feature Experimentation SDK instead of Optimizely Agent.

 If your app is constructed as a monolith, embedded SDKs might be easier to install and a more natural fit for your application and development practices.